hyperledger/firefly/docs/overview/multiparty/deterministic.md

 are end-users to the system.

 So the shared source of truth empowered by the blockchain and other cryptography are not the only tools that can be used in the toolbox to ensure correct behavior.
-Regognizing that there are real legal entities involved, that are mature and regulated, does not undermine the value of the blockchain components.
+Recognizing that there are real legal entities involved, that are mature and regulated, does not undermine the value of the blockchain components.
 In fact it enhances it.